chamodidesilva/Ops-Blog/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project uses a minimal Flask application as the workload for practicing and demonstrating modern DevOps workflows.
+This project uses a minimal Flask application as the practice workload for designing, implementing and demonstrating modern DevOps workflows.
 The focus of this repository is on DevOps tooling, automation, and infrastructure.
-The project will evolve through multiple stages, including containerization, CI/CD, testing, deployment to Kubernetes and integration with AWS.
+The project will evolve through multiple stages, as displayed in the Roadmap.
+The application workload is based on the <a href="https://flask.palletsprojects.com/en/stable/tutorial/">official Flask blog tutorial</a> structure and intentionally paused at initial application factory creation to layer the DevOps practices on top of the workload.

-### Current Capabilites
+### Current Features
+#### Application
-- Basic Flask app displaying a hello-world page
+- Minimal Flask app endpoint returning a message
-- App containerized with Docker
-- Prometheus set up to monitor the Flask app
+- Custom Prometheus metric tracking the endpoint in a containerized setup
-- Prometheus and app containers orchestrated with Docker compose
+- Docker compose orchestrating application and monitoring containers
+#### CI/CD
-- CI workflow setup with no tests added yet
+- CI workflow with Flake8 linting Pytest unit testing for the endpoint
+- CD workflow deploying the Flask application to a local Kubernetes cluster as the staging environment
+#### Kubernetes
+- Kubernetes manifest for the Flask app deployment
+- Deployment to a single node Minikube cluster
+- Service created to expose the app
+#### Git Workflow
+- Branching strategy: main/staging/feature*
+- Branch naming follows <a href="https://conventional-branch.github.io/">Conventional Branch</a>
+- Commit naming follows <a href="https://www.conventionalcommits.org/en/v1.0.0/">Conventional Commits</a>

 <!-- GETTING STARTED -->
 ## Getting Started

-Follow this section to set up the app with current capabilites on your local dev environment
+Follow this section to set up the app with current features on your local dev environment

 ### Prerequisites